 Machine Asset Management: What it is and How to Optimize Equipment Lifecycles

-Industrial machinery and equipment form the backbone of your production operations.
-Each press, conveyor and robotic cell represents a significant capital investment and a critical link in your value chain.
-Keeping those assets running at peak performance shapes your throughput, product quality and profit margins.
+Industrial machinery and equipment form the backbone of your manufacturing operations.
+Each press, conveyor, and robotic cell represents a major capital investment and a critical physical asset in your value chain.
+These equipment assets directly influence production output, product quality, and overall operational efficiency.

-A National Institute of Standards and Technology (NIST) 2016 report on the Economics of Manufacturing Machinery Maintenance estimated roughly $119 billion in annual preventable losses from maintenance issues in U.S. manufacturing, including about $18.1 billion due to downtime.
+The financial exposure tied to these assets is substantial.
+A National Institute of Standards and Technology (NIST) 2016 report on the Economics of Manufacturing Machinery Maintenance estimated roughly $119 billion in annual preventable losses from maintenance issues in U.S. manufacturing, including about $18.1 billion due to equipment downtime.
+These losses point to weaknesses in equipment and asset management, fragmented maintenance data, and limited visibility into asset condition and performance.

-Improving industrial machine and equipment asset management and maintenance strategies can recover a large share of these lost revenues by reducing failures and delays.
+Improving industrial machine and equipment asset management practices can recover a significant portion of these losses by reducing failures, minimizing downtime, and strengthening maintenance execution.

 What Is Machine Asset Management?